 Cheapest Full Coverage Car Insurance After Getting a Ticket

+MoneyGeek found that GEICO is also the cheapest widely-available insurer for full coverage after a ticket at an average cost of $1,265 per year.
 Accidents and tickets on your driving record could increase the cost of full coverage car insurance in your state, reducing your chances of getting cheap auto insurance rates.
-When comparing the average annual premium for full coverage insurance with 50/100/50 liability limits and comprehensive and collision coverage, the cost increase with a ticket is $759 per year.
+When comparing the average annual premium for full coverage insurance, the cost increase with a ticket is $759 per year.

 Rates will vary widely based on the state you live in, the type of ticket received and other personalized factors.
-Getting an individual quote for these auto coverages will help determine which company is best for cheap full coverage car insurance.
+Getting an individual quote for these auto coverages will help determine which company is best for cheap car insurance after a speeding ticket.

 If you are involved in an accident, it could affect your chances of getting cheap full coverage car insurance rates.
 While not all accidents and claims will raise your rates, you should expect rates to adjust if you are involved in an accident.
-When comparing rates for the same 50 companies using 50/100/50 liability limits, comprehensive and collision coverage, the average rate increase is $1,130 more per year.
+When comparing rates for the same 50 companies, we found that the average rate increase is $1,130 more per year.

-Being labeled as a high-risk driver can be costly, but you can and should still get multiple quotes to ensure you get the best auto insurance rates for which you qualify.
+Being labeled as a high-risk driver can be costly, but you can and should still get multiple quotes to ensure you get the best car insurance rates for which you qualify.

 Cheapest Full Coverage Car Insurance With Increased Coverage Amounts

-Increasing auto coverage from 50/100/50 to 100/300/100 may cost more, but it also provides broader protection if you cause injuries or property damage in an accident.
-These higher limits include $50,000 more in property damage, $50,000 more per injured person and up to $200,000 more in additional bodily injury protection.
+Increasing liability coverage limits from 50/100/50 to 100/300/100 may cost more, but it also provides broader protection if you cause injuries or property damage in an accident.
+These higher limits include $50,000 more per injured person, $200,000 more in total injuries per accident and $50,000 more property damage coverage.